 University of Oxford Campus: One of the most picturesque university campuses in the UK if not the world.
-Again, Potterheads can visit other shooting locations for Harry Potter movies.
-Just taking a walk across campus on a sunny fall day was worth making the day trip.
+Again, Potterheads can visit other shooting locations for Harry Potter movies (Bodleian Libraries & Christ Church college among others).
+Just taking a walk across campus and the colleges on a sunny fall day was worth making the day trip.
 Do no miss the Radcliffe Camera (which we can’t get enough of), the Hertford Bridge & the Sheldonian Theatre which are located close to each other.

 Oxford Canals: We visited the canals to get our final glimpse of fall colours.
 Like other English canals, this system connects a number of cities but starts from Oxford.
 There are walking trails next to the canal system.
 Well worth a visit when trees have leaves on.

 For readers of this post who haven’t been to Oxford before there are a few places that we didn’t visit due to lack of time so we’ll just give them a mention.
 Ashmolean museum (pictured, closed Monday), Christ Church, Trinity College, Blenheim palace & Oxford Museum of Natural History are places that we’ll visit on a future trip.